CupOfApplesauce/Mobile-Lovely-Injector/README.md

 3. While it may not be required on your device, I highly recommend keeping AtlasMemFix and the LowResTextures mods in your back pocket for later.
 4. With the mods installed and all files access granted, you should be ready to restart the game (always fully close the game before trying to return).

-The intial boot sequence after a new installation/update and changing the mod folder's content always results in a long boot time (sometimes upwards of 5 minutes in my experience).
+The initial boot sequence after a new installation/update and changing the mod folder's content always results in a long boot time (sometimes upwards of 5 minutes in my experience).
 This is totally normal.
 As the phone is trying to patch everything together and create a cache.
 Each subsequent boot has a significantly faster boot time.
 Pretty much immediate.
 Even with all the mods installed.

 If you are experiencing an issue where you stare at a black screen for a while and it suddenly force closes, please use the mentioned Atlas and LowRes mods.
 Your device cannot handle the memory demands that the initial boot requires.
 For reference, I did this on my Galaxy S22 Ultra and Galaxy Tab S10.
 The mods are created to lighten the burden and make sure the game can actually complete that initial boot on my phone.
 My tablet did not require the memory mods, but they never hurt to have anyways.
 You can use each mod individually, but I find that they work best together.
 I know lowres sounds less than ideal, but I promise that on a mobile device, there is barely any noticeable change.
 If you notice one at all.

 If your game boots to the main menu, CONGRATS!
 You are now finished and free to enjoy your modded Balatro Experience on the go!
-# What My Mods Do from the Starter Kit Do
+# What My Mods from the Starter Kit Do
 Here's a quick breakdown of what my mods do.
 Again SmodsColourGuard is required!

 1. SmodsColourGuard REQUIRED.
 Prevents a rare Steamodded tooltip crash (guards a nil-colour lookup in SMODS.localize_box).